Kooraseru/Kooraseru/Lab1.md

 - [] Linux
 - [] Mac

-My Command Line Shell is:
+My Command Line Shell is: PowerShell

 ### Navigating My OS on the Command Line